HL7/fhir-saner/input/pagecontent/fluent_query.md

 ```

 #### Query Parameter Name Functions
-The query parameter name functions start the first half of a query parameter to add to the query url.
+The query parameter name functions start the first half of a query parameter to add to the query URL.
 They
 simply return the name as a string

 ##### `with(Name)`